Help For Irritable Bowel Syndrome (IBS) - Education, Support, & Self Help for Irritable Bowel Syndrome

-Once you've found a satisfactory doctor and established a good working relationship, he or she should educate you about Irritable Bowel Syndrome and treat it as they would any other chronic disorder, with a focus on managing your symptoms.
+Once you've found a satisfactory doctor and established a good working relationship, he or she should educate you about Irritable Bowel Syndrome as a brain-gut disorder and treat it as they would any other chronic disorder, with a focus on managing your symptoms.
 What can you fairly expect your doctor to do?

 1. Acknowledge the pain of IBS